clecap/dante-wiki-production/README.md

 ### For End Users
 1. **Terminal:** Open a terminal window to the machine where you want to install, using a user name having docker rights.
 2. **Shell:** Ensure that you are running `/bin/bash`:
-  Check the shell with `echo $SHELL` and if needed switch, by `/bin/bash`.
+  Check the shell you are running with `echo $SHELL`.
+  If needed switch to the required shell by `/bin/bash`.
 2. **Directory:** Navigate to a directory into which you want to install.
   A good place is your home directory.
-  The procedure will generate a directory named `dante` inside of the directory you just navigated to.
+  This installation procedure will generate a directory named `dante` inside of the directory you just navigated to.
 3. **Run:** `Copy-and-paste` the following line into your shell and press return.

 ```